rmsk2/moreorless/readme.md

 - Pressing `F7` searches for the next occurance of the search string when moving towards the start of the document.
 If it is found the line in which it appeared becomes the first line which is displayed.
 While the search is in progress a `*` is shown in the upper left corner of the screen.
-- Pressing `delete` can be used to delete single characters and merge lines and thereby deleting a line
+- Pressing `delete` can be used to delete single characters and to merge a line with the one above and thereby deleting the current line
-- Pressing `Return` can be used to split a line in two lines, i.e. it creates a new line below the current one.
+- Pressing `Return` can be used to split a line in two lines, i.e. it creates a new line below the current one
 - `Foenix+s` can be used to save the current state of the edited text
 - `Alt+b` creates a new file from the current state of the edited text by automatically prefixing each line with a line number.
 This can be used to edit BASIC programs without line numbers and adding them while writing the file to SD card or an IEC drive.
-- `Home` and `Shift+Home` can be used to move the cursor to the begin ir end of the line
+- `Home` and `Shift+Home` can be used to move the cursor to the start or the end of a line
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 `Moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
 The default